-The first question you should ask yourself is — “why do I need a sleep consultant?”
+The first question you should ask yourself is — “what is sleep training and why do I need a sleep consultant?”
 If you’re already considering hiring a sleep consultant, you probably have a fairly good idea about how to answer this question, but it’s good practice to get your feelings and thoughts down in writing, especially if you’re going to have somebody to come help you with your sleep-related problems.
 It’s good to know what your basic needs and expectations are so you can ask the right questions and hire the right person!

-First off, if you’re looking for a sleep consultant, you most likely fit into one of these two demographics:
+First off, if you’re looking for a sleep consultant who is an expert at sleep training, you most likely fit into one of these two demographics:

 - An adult who is having trouble sleeping

 - An adult with a baby who is having trouble sleeping

 If you’re an adult looking for sleep experts to help you optimize your sleep habits, you’re in luck — there are lots of options out there — the goal here is to find someone who can help you optimize your sleep habits and help measure your progress.
 Once you find the right sleep consultant, they can guide you through developing a better relationship with sleep, from learning when to stop drinking caffeine to the best way to arrange your bedroom.